fortunee/angularjs-component-cli/README.md

 # angularjs-component-cli
-A command line tool that bootstraps an angularjs component based architecture app
+A simple command line tool that bootstraps an angularjs component based architecture app